dryruby/ebnf/examples/ebnf-peg-parser/README.md

 ## Example Walkthrough

-This example uses the EBNF grammar from {file:/etc/ebnf.ebnf}.
+This example uses the EBNF grammar from {file:/etc/ebnf.ebnf} to generate {file:meta}, which includes the resulting `RULES` table, used by {file:parser} to implement a parser for the grammar.

 The first step is defining regular expressions for terminals used within the grammar.
 For the EBNF grammar, this is done in {EBNF::Terminals}.
 Note that the parser can operate without terminal definitions, but this can greatly improve parser performance.